charlie-vf/genshin-blog-project/README.md

 ### **Colors**

 My theme with the webpages I have created thusfar is purples, blues and black.
-For this site, as Genshin Impact is an incredibly bright game, visually, I chose to scrap the black and stick to purples, blues, white and light-grey.
+For this site, as Genshin Impact is an incredibly bright game, I chose to scrap the black and stick to purples, blues, white and light-grey.
 As this site is heavily image-based, a white background best displays the images, and aids in accessibility when using purples.

 ![Purples/Blues](media-readme/genshin-purples.png)